-▲ ENG 129 - Public Speaking
+ENG 129 - Public Speaking

-This course provides instruction and practice in oral communication.
+▲ = Fulfills a General Education Requirement This course provides instruction and practice in oral communication.
 The course includes training in impromptu and extemporaneous speaking, logical organization of material, methods of proof, persuasion, audience analysis, techniques of delivery, and fundamentals of group discussion and debate.
-3 lecture hours per week 3 credit hours
+3 lecture hours per week